Buy or Sell VAALCO Energy Inc. (EGY) Stock Now | Don't Try to Be a Top Gun

 Is It Worth Investing in VAALCO Energy Inc. (NYSE :EGY) Right Now?

-VAALCO Energy Inc. (NYSE:EGY) scored a price-to-earnings ratio above its average ratio, recording 6.02 x from its present earnings ratio.
-Plus, the 36-month beta value for EGY is at 1.61.
+VAALCO Energy Inc. (NYSE:EGY) scored a price-to-earnings ratio above its average ratio, recording 5.39 x from its present earnings ratio.
+Plus, the 36-month beta value for EGY is at 1.78.
+Opinions of the stock are interesting as 2 analysts out of 2 who provided ratings for VAALCO Energy Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode